getzlab/dalmatian/README.md

 * `dalmatian.compare_wdl` was left unchanged
 * `dalmatian.update_method` was left unchanged

+### Config Referencing

+**Most** methods (except those listed at the bottom of this section) which operate on method configurations, can now take arguments in a variety of formats.
+In general, you can reference a method with:
+* A method configuration JSON dictionary
+* The namespace and name as two separate arguments (Legacy syntax)
+    * In functions which take a version, you may provide it as an optional 3rd argument
+* A string in the format "name"
+* A string in the format "namespace/name"
+* A string in the format "namespace/name/version"

 ## Other Changes
 * The _name_ argument on `dalmatian.get_method` is now optional
 * The _name_ argument on `dalmatian.get_method_version` is now optional